andrewalker/wp-category-meta/readme.txt

 This plugin has been tested with WP2.8.6 and WPmu2.8.6 and WP3.0

 == Update Log ==
+1.2.3 : Add a new meta type "check-box" with meta_value of "checked" when the box is checked (thanks to Joseph).

-1.2.2 .
-Small fix to make the meta list appear in the taxonomy edit page with WP3.0.1. && WP3.0.4 (thanks to Patrick).
+1.2.2 : Small fix to make the meta list appear in the taxonomy edit page with WP3.0.1. && WP3.0.4 (thanks to Patrick).

-1.2.1 .
-Small fix to avoid problem wih global variables in the taxonomy list with WP3.0.1. (thanks to Jeff).
+1.2.1 : Small fix to avoid problem wih global variables in the taxonomy list with WP3.0.1. (thanks to Jeff).

 1.2.0 : Major release.
 Add the terms meta administration form on all terms (category / Tags / custom taxonomies) for WP version 3.0 and above.